GIF to PNG Converter

 Which format should you choose?

-Choose .PNG if you need a static image, require crisp lines for logos and text, or plan to edit the image later using semi-transparent effects.
+Choose .PNG if you need a static image, require crisp lines for logos and text, or plan to edit the image further using semi-transparent layers.

 Conclusion